 Keep soil healthy.

-Plant yard or some type of ground cover.
-Dead plant material will decay in the ground and improve the soil.
-Make sure your plants can thrive in the shade and that their roots do not compete with the tree.
+- Plant yard or some kind of ground cover.
+Dead plant material will decay in the ground and enhance the soil.
+Ensure your plants can flourish in the shade and that their roots do not take on the tree.